-- All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+- Pupils/students May access the internet on the wifi on a school device. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
 They have permission to use the school wifi.
 They can remote access the network on devices out of school and access the network in school. - Volunteers, contractors, governors have no access to the school network or wireless internet on personal devices. (governors may have access to the wifi if the head teacher permits this.) - Parents have no access to the school network or wireless internet.